 An Item Specific Capacity Assessment is completed to assess a person’s capacity in any area that we have been instructed to assess.
 As capacity is item and time specific, we will need to have one or two specific questions that are to be addressed.
 Examples of assessments we have completed include capacity to decide where to reside, capacity to marry or capacity to decide who someone sees.

-Our Item Specific Assessments are written as a detailed report and include a single visit to the client’s address, the assessment, travel and reading time.
+Our Item Specific Assessments are written as a detailed report and include all the necessary preparatory work and organising the technical side of a remote assessment via video link, the Item Specific Assessment and reading time.

 If your instructions include multiple questions to be asked, please note that we will only complete as many questions in one assessment as the client is happy with or able to complete.
-If it is deemed necessary another visit can be arranged to discuss further questions, however there will be a small additional change.
+If it is deemed necessary, another virtual assessment can be arranged to discuss further questions, however there will be a small additional charge.

 This will depend on the questions being asked, we may use a combination of the Mental Capacity Act (2005) and the two-stage test as well as relevant case law.
 Our Assessors and Quality Monitoring Officers continually update their knowledge of the latest and most relevant case law.